DavidOrchard/chatterbackbone/README.md

 github branch does a 'git merge -s ours heroku^'
 Any further github merges from heroku work as expected.
 This may be problematic again if the config is updated again.

 Rebase was done by making a conflict in the config, then fixing the conflict.
+That didn't work either as the original change would show in github.

+Finally a solution!
+git rebase heroku
+git rebase --onto <commit before the config> <commit of the config>
+then git push github github:master

+Now, trying the reverse and rebasing github onto heroku...
+Works!
+But wait, how do you specify the commit?
+The rebase creates a new commit in the github branch with a new id.
+The solution is to give the commit a well defined message such as 'actual config data', and then use the naming in the rebase --onto, such as
+"git rebase --onto HEAD^{'/actual config data'}^ HEAD^{'/actual config data'}" I suggest combining these two rebase commands into one to make sure you do both.

 Modularity and re-use across desktop/mobile is harder than it ought to be.
 Adding a /m/index.html and a different main.js as mobile-main.js has the result that the mobile specific code like mobile-main can't be in a separate directory because the js references in main are all off on the dir structure.
 Maybe there's a require.js equivalent of base href that can be passed in to a main?